What is a proctectomy?

-When you go home, follow all the instructions for medicines, pain control, diet, activity, bathing, and wound care.
+When you go home, follow all the directions for medicines, pain control, diet, activity, bathing, and wound care.

 If you have a colostomy or ileostomy, you may need to work with an ostomy nurse or enterostomal therapist.
 Make sure to keep all your follow-up appointments.
 This specialist can’t be seen under your clothing.
 People won’t even know you are wearing it.